30 April

 Chairperson: Oliver Czaikowski

-The HE-E experiment: Comparative evaluation of monitoring and laboratory data from in situ buffer analysis after 12 years of operation and implications for engineered barriers
+The HE-E experiment: Comparative buffer analysis after 12 years of operation

 Florian Kober (Nagra)